Ask Experts Questions for FREE Help!

 Ultra Member

 Can you see the dial move back down after the fan starts?
 The first pin is fan off, set to 80, I usually set this around 95.
 The second pin is fan on, set to 130, I would try 140.
-And the tird pin is limit, safty off.
+And the tird pin is limit, safety off.
 Leave alone.
 The fan limit control could just be weak and in need of replacement.
 If in fact it is the fan limit turning the fan back off.
 Could the furnace be pulling unusually cool air from somewhere?
 The attic?

 New Member

-you may also have a bad blower motor, this is why your motor is short cycling and tripping the breaker , and also check the cupped blower blades for lint build up after 30 years i can imagine what it looks like even if its not the blower motor , the blades should be cleaned for better air flow ,
+You may also have a bad blower motor, this is why your motor is short cycling and tripping the breaker , and also check the cupped blower blades for lint build up after 30 years I can imagine what it looks like even if its not the blower motor , the blades should be cleaned for better air flow ,

-Thread Tools Search this Thread
+Question Tools Search this Question

-Search this Thread:
+Search this Question:

 Advanced Search